-Note: Execute the following procedure only in an emergency (tray will not eject although pressing the unload button).

-- 1. Insert a small diameter rod, such as a straightened paper clip, into the emergency eject hole.
-(Refer to the illustration below for the location of the emergency eject hole.) - 2.
+- Note: Execute the following procedure only in an emergency, such as when the tray does not open if the unload button has been pressed. - 1.
+Insert a small diameter rod, such as a straightened paper clip, into the emergency eject hole.
+(Refer to the illustration below for the location of the emergency eject access.) - 2.
 Push the tool in until some resistance is felt. - 3.
 Maintain a small amount of pressure on the rod while pulling on the tray with your finger nail. - 4.
 Pull the tray open and remove the disc.

-Note: Normally the tray makes a ratcheting sound when pulling it open using the above procedure.
+Note: Normally the tray makes a ratcheting sound when pulling it open using theabove procedure.